Eastern green mamba: Treatment

-Standard first aid treatment for any bite from a suspectedly venomous snake is the application of a pressure bandage, minimisation of the victim's movement, and rapid conveyance to a hospital or clinic.
+Standard first aid treatment for any bite from a snake suspected to be venomous is the application of a pressure bandage, minimisation of the victim's movement, and rapid conveyance to a hospital or clinic.
 Due to the neurotoxic nature of green mamba venom, an arterial tourniquet may be beneficial.
 Tetanus toxoid is sometimes administered, though the main treatment is the administration of the appropriate antivenom.
 A polyvalent antivenom produced by the South African Institute for Medical Research is used to treat eastern green mamba bites.